iures/daiv-jira/QUERY_OPTIONS.md

 2. Field names are correct for your Jira instance
 3. Values with spaces are properly quoted in JQL (e.g., `"In Progress"`)
 4. Your JQL template has the correct number of `%s` placeholders

+If you're not seeing issues you expect in your report, remember that the plugin filters out issues without relevant activity (comments or changes) in the specified time range.
+This is by design to ensure your reports only include meaningful updates.

 For more information on JQL syntax, refer to the [Atlassian JQL documentation](https://support.atlassian.com/jira-software-cloud/docs/advanced-search-reference-jql-fields/).